 192a Brick Ln, London E1 6SA, United Kingdom

 If you’re a fan of cereal, you 100% have to check out Cereal Killer Cafe in London!
-Basically, it’s a 90’s-style cafe that features dishes inspired by cereal.
+Basically, it’s a 90’s-style cafe that features dishes inspired by cereal, making it one of the top cute cafes in London.

 Cereal is the main dish offered when it first opens, but don’t get it wrong – they have an abundance of amazing flavors!
-I personally suggest purchasing a bowl of Salty Balls, which is a caramel-lover’s paradise.
-They also have funky-flavored milks too that you could add in!
+I personally suggest purchasing a bowl of Salty Balls, which is a caramel lover’s paradise.
+They also have funky-flavored milk too that you could add in!

 Later in the day, Cereal Killer Cafe serves up some great dishes like cereal-breaded mozzarella sticks.
 They also serve milkshakes and lattes inspired by cereal flavors!

-There’s two locations, but I visited the one in Shoreditch on Brick Lane.
+There are two locations, but I visited the one in Shoreditch on Brick Lane.
 While you’re in the area, be sure to explore the Shoreditch area to see some pretty amazing street art that you won’t be able to find elsewhere in London.
+It’s seriously one of London’s most photogenic spots.

 Oh, and if you don’t try Cereal Killer Cafe during your next time in London, you’re missing out!